University Partners

 Work opportunities

-CRS offers intern positions at our headquarters in Baltimore and overseas.
+CRS offers remote intern positions through our headquarters in Baltimore.
 Recent graduates may also apply for our International Development Fellows Program, a highly competitive program that recruits 20-25 candidates annually from a pool of 500-700 applicants.
 Fellows typically choose a career path based overseas, most often as managers.
 CRS also offers opportunities for consultancies and long-term employment both overseas and in the U.S.

 To learn more about our university partnerships, contact [email protected].